Return Home

 An ornate aquarium with a green, frog-like creature sculpture on top, located in a dimly lit room with people in the background.

-Along the left-side wall is the parlor’s portrait gallery, which includes art of the wandering souls that have taken up residence on the Disney Treasure.
+Along the left-side wall is the Parlor’s portrait gallery, which includes art of the wandering souls that have taken up residence on the Disney Treasure.
 These pieces mimic the art stylings utilized by Imagineers for the original Haunted Mansion in 1969, as well as use present-day technologies to transform the portraits.

 A framed painting depicts a pirate on a horse, carrying a sack with a skull and crossbones.
 The background shows a forest.
 The frame is ornate, and the wall has intricate wallpaper designs.